Celeste3140/Regex-Tutorial/README.md

 Regular expressions (Regex) is an expression that uses various different kind of symbols the represent charcters or patterns in text.
 Regex can be used in almost all  programming languages used today and serves as an efficient search tool for programmers.
 Regex uses literal characters to represent numbers or letters and meta charcters to indicate a pattern such as positions, quantifers and classes.

 For example:
-Here is an expression that is used to verify an email address:
+Here is a regular expression that is used to verify an email address:
 /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/

-. = any character
-* = 0 or more

 ## Table of Contents